NigelHans/OOP_Java_Project/README.md

 # OOP_Java_Project

-Project Name: Medicare Management System
+# Medicare Management System

-Objective:
-To create a Digital System that manages user registration, login, and healthcare data for patients and doctors, facilitating better healthcare management.
+A comprehensive digital platform designed to streamline user registration, login, and healthcare data management for patients and doctors, facilitating improved healthcare services and communication.

+📋 Objective
+To develop a digital system that securely manages user accounts and healthcare data, fostering seamless interactions between patients and doctors while ensuring efficient record-keeping and prescription management.

-# The Key Features of this Project:
+✨ Key Features
-User Management:
+🔑 User Management
- * Allows registration and login for two types of users, Doctors and Patients.
+  ⧠ Role-based Access: Supports registration and login for two user types: Doctors and Patients.
- * User credentials (username and password) are securely stored.
+  ⧠ Secure Credentials: Usernames and passwords are securely stored, ensuring data privacy.
-Doctor Module:
+👨‍⚕️ Doctor Module
- * Register and log in as a doctor.
+  ⧠ Register and log in as a doctor.
- * Add new patients and manage patient information.
+  ⧠ Add, view, and update patient information.
- * Prescribe medicines to patients.
- * View and update patient health details.
+  ⧠ Prescribe medicines and manage patient health details.
-Patient Module:
+👩‍⚕️ Patient Module
- * Register and log in as a patient.
+  ⧠ Register and log in as a patient.
- * View and update personal details and health conditions.
+  ⧠ View and update personal details and health conditions.
- * View prescribed medicines.
+  ⧠ Access prescribed medicines and health updates.
-Data Storage:
+💾 Data Storage
- * Patient and user data are stored in external text files (users.txt and patients.txt), ensuring persistence across sessions.
+  ⧠ Data persistence is ensured using external text files (users.txt and patients.txt).
- * Patient health data and prescriptions are dynamically managed.
+  ⧠ Dynamic management of patient health data and prescriptions.

-Core Classes:
+🛠️ Core Classes
+Class	Description
-  Person: A base class representing common attributes (name, age) shared by both Patients and Doctors.
+Person:	Abstract class representing common attributes (name, age) shared by both Doctors and Patients.
-  Doctor: Inherits from Person, adds a specialty, and allows interaction with patient records.
+Doctor:	Inherits from Person, adds a specialty attribute, and manages patient details and prescriptions.
 Patient:	Inherits from Person, includes health condition and prescribed medicines.
-  Medicine: Represents medicine details (name, dosage) prescribed to patients.

-Benefits:
- * Facilitates secure and organized management of healthcare data.
- * Promotes seamless communication between doctors and patients.
- * Improves healthcare service delivery through efficient record-keeping and prescription management.

-# 4 Core Principles of OOP
-The Project Medicare demonstrates the core OOP principles to manage users and healthcare data effectively.

-Encapsulation:
-  In the code, each class (e.g., Person, Patient, Doctor, Medicine) encapsulates its relevant data (e.g., name, age, health condition, specialty) and behavior (e.g., showPersonDetails(), prescribeMedicine()).
-  Private or protected attributes (like healthCondition in Patient) are accessed or modified through getter and setter methods, ensuring controlled data access and modification.
-Inheritance:
-  The Patient and Doctor classes inherit from the Person class.
-This inheritance allows both Patient and Doctor to use the common attributes (name, age) and methods (getName(), showPersonDetails()) defined in the     Person class.
-  This prevents duplication of common code and promotes reusability.
-The Patient class extends its functionality with attributes like healthCondition and prescriptions, while the Doctor class adds specialty.
-Polymorphism:
-  The showPersonDetails() method in the Person class is overridden in the Patient and Doctor classes.
-While both subclasses inherit this method, each implements it differently to show specific details (e.g., a        doctor's specialty or a patient's health condition).
-  This method overriding allows the same method name to function differently depending on the object type, showcasing runtime polymorphism.
-Abstraction:
-  The Medicare class abstracts the internal complexities of user registration, login, and data management.
-From the user's perspective, they only interact with high-level functions like register() or login(),         while the underlying implementation (e.g., file handling) is hidden.
-  Users interact with objects (e.g., Doctor, Patient) without needing to know how the internal methods work or how data is stored and retrieved, promoting simplicity and focus on the essential features.

-# Sustainable Development Goals
-The Medicare Management System addresses multiple Sustainable Development Goals (SDGs) through the development of a healthcare-related system.

-SDG 3: Good Health and Well-being -
-      The program creates a digital health management system for patients and doctors, focusing on health conditions and prescriptions.
-This directly supports SDG 3 by promoting better access to health services         and ensuring patients receive proper medical care.
-SDG 9: Industry, Innovation, and Infrastructure - The development of a digital infrastructure to manage patient records and prescriptions aligns with SDG 9, fostering innovation in healthcare technology.
+Medicine:	Represents medicine details such as name and dosage.

+🧑‍💻 Core Principles of OOP
+This project effectively demonstrates the four core principles of Object-Oriented Programming (OOP):

+🔒 Encapsulation
+  ⧠ Each class encapsulates relevant data and behavior.
+  ⧠ Private/protected attributes (e.g., healthCondition in Patient) are accessed through getter and setter methods, ensuring controlled data access.
+🧬 Inheritance
+  ⧠ Doctor and Patient classes inherit from the Person class, promoting reusability and reducing code duplication.
+  ⧠ Common methods (e.g., showPersonDetails()) are shared while allowing for specialized extensions in subclasses.
+🔄 Polymorphism
+  ⧠ The showPersonDetails() method is overridden in the Doctor and Patient classes, enabling different behavior depending on the object type.
+  ⧠ This showcases runtime polymorphism, allowing flexible and dynamic method execution.
+🧩 Abstraction
+  ⧠ The Medicare class abstracts complex operations like user registration, login, and data handling.
+  ⧠ Users interact with high-level functions (register(), login()) without needing to know internal implementation details.

+🌍 Sustainable Development Goals (SDGs)
+This project aligns with the following United Nations Sustainable Development Goals:

+SDG 3: Good Health and Well-being
+  ⧠ Promotes better access to healthcare services through a digital platform that tracks patient health conditions and prescriptions.
+SDG 9: Industry, Innovation, and Infrastructure
+  ⧠ Fosters innovation in healthcare technology by developing a digital infrastructure for patient records and prescriptions.

+🚀 Benefits
+  ⧠ Enhanced Healthcare Management: Secure and organized handling of patient data and medical records.
+  ⧠ Improved Communication: Facilitates seamless interactions between doctors and patients.
+  ⧠ Efficient Service Delivery: Supports better decision-making and healthcare service delivery.

+📂 Data Files
+  ⧠ users.txt: Stores user credentials for login.
+  ⧠ patients.txt: Stores patient health details and prescribed medicines.

+💻 How to Use
+  ① Register: Create an account as a doctor or patient.
+  ② Login: Access the system using secure credentials.
+  ③ Manage Data:
+    ⧠ Doctors: Add and update patient records, prescribe medicines.
+    ⧠ Patients: View and update personal health details and prescriptions.

+🛡️ Security Measures
+  ⧠ Credentials are securely managed using encryption methods (if implemented).
+  ⧠ Data persistence ensures information is retained across sessions.

+🔧 Future Enhancements
+  ⧠ Integration of database systems (e.g., SQL) for scalable data management.
+  ⧠ Implementation of a GUI for better user experience.
+  ⧠ Support for appointment scheduling and notifications.

+🤝 Contributions
+Contributions are welcome!
+Feel free to fork the repository and submit pull requests.